 1. CHOOSING THE WRONG ECOMMERCE WEB DEVELOPER OR AGENCY

 B2B (business to business) and B2C (business to consumer) eCommerce projects can be different animals altogether.
-More often than not with B2B eCommerce you’ll need a much more customized shopping, checkout, and customer relationship management experience on the site at minimal.
+More often than not with B2B eCommerce you’ll need a much more customized shopping, checkout and customer relationship management experience on the site at minimal.
 If you’re like many B2B clients we service you’ll likely even require more advanced eCommerce capabilities such as price quote request features and/or purchase order management along with the ability to assign custom pricing rules based on the discount you assign to specific customer groups.

-Custom features like “percent off discounts” based on volume purchases would also fall into this customization requirement as those sort of features can be quite common for B2B eCommerce sites.
+Custom features like “percent off discounts” based on volume purchases would also fall into this customization requirement as those features can be quite common for B2B eCommerce sites.
 In fact if you want to truly set your B2B eCommerce site up for success you’re going to want to customize it based off of your own unique business model while at the same time simplifying the user experience.
 At Georgia Web Development we’ve been successfully developing and designing B2B eCommerce websites for more than a decade now.

 Do your homework when choosing your B2B eCommerce developer or agency.
 Do they have a portfolio on their own website that you can view and one that links to active and working B2B eCommerce sites that they’ve developed, designed and launched for their clients?
 They shouldn’t hesitate to provide you with references upon request of previous and existing clients as well.